Cyclokitty/100DaysOfCode2/log.md

 So, migrated files and updated files and adjusted stuff.

 Worked on React.
 Doing the overdone Todo project.
 At least the patterns are making sense.

+# Day 48: July 15, 2017

+Worked some more on the Todo App and I'm beginning to like React more.
+I understand why we .bind(this) the es6 events. yes, the fog is clearing!
+I'm adding a few interesting things tomorrow.
+In particular, a current weather report in the corner.